 The communities of Oakridge and Westfir are often (but not always) just below the snowline.
 This makes overnight logistics easy, with the Willamette National Forest just a short drive away.
-Salt Creek Falls Sno-Park is just twenty miles south, with Gold Lake Sno-Park just five miles further.
+Salt Creek Falls Sno-Park is just twenty miles southeast, with Gold Lake Sno-Park just five miles further.
 Also in the same vicinity is Waldo Lake Sno-Park, known for its snowmobiling trails.
-Willamette Pass is a popular destination for skiing, snowboarding and cross country skiing.
+Willamette Pass is a popular destination for skiing, snowboarding and cross-country skiing.

 There is a special magic about the McKenzie River area.
 A collection of small communities are carved out along the majestic McKenzie River.
 Snowshoe the McKenzie River Trail, which stretches for more than 20 miles alongside the river.
 Along the trail, you'll discover waterfalls and the hot springs-fed swimming pool at Belknap Hot Springs' rustic lodge.
-From here you are also close to the Hoodoo Ski area.
+From here you can reach the Hoodoo Ski area in under an hour.

-If the flakes aren't falling you can still enjoy snowy day trips to Oakridge or the McKenzie River.
+If the flakes aren't falling in town, you can still enjoy snowy day trips to Oakridge or the McKenzie River.

 Okay, so most years it doesn't snow on the Oregon Coast.
 Winter in Florence is a great time to experience storm-watching from the comfort of a cozy hotel, enjoy the view from Heceta Head lighthouse or Cape Perpetua lookout on a sunny day or take a mushroom-hunting hike in the foggy mountains with the sound of the waves in the distance!
 The weather changes quickly but if you come prepared with the right gear, you'll have an unforgettable getaway no matter what the sky does.